 - Native Instagram Apps: Hyperlapse, Boomerang, and (less so) Layout.

-Donna Antonijevic is a Social Media Manager at Minted, focusing on developing the consumer-side of creative content strategy and brand planning.
+Donna Antonijevic is a Social Media Manager, focusing on developing the consumer-side of creative content strategy and brand planning.
 She’s been lucky enough to work with the talented and innovative teams at OneMethod, Bensimon Byrne, and Anomaly, where she worked as a Community Manager and Social Media Strategist for three years developing and promoting campaigns for alcohol, confectionary, and CPGs products.
 Follow Donna’s personal musings on Instagram @mombike.